Skip to main content

 When is it required?

-An Affordable Housing Proposal Form is required for applications for sites greater than 0.1 hectares and/or containing 5 or more residential units.
+An Affordable Housing Proposal Form is required for applications for sites greater than 0.1 hectares and/or containing five or more residential units.
 It is required for schemes for general housing including dwelling houses and apartments, mixed use developments, sub-divisions and conversions.

 For the avoidance of doubt, an Affordable Housing Statement is not required for specialist housing including Purpose Built Managed Student Accommodation and residential institutions such as care homes, nursing homes and supported housing schemes.